dji-sdk/FlightRecordParsingLib/README.md

 * FRSample: Used to introduce how to call interfaces and parse data
 * FlightRecordStandardizationCpp: Used to convert C++ structure objects into Protobuf objects for cross-platform data transfer
-* FlightRecordStandardization: Record the raw data in 10 HZ, and present a view model of aircraft status
+* FlightRecordStandardization: Used to record the raw data in 10 HZ, and present a view model of aircraft status
 * FlightRecordEngine: Used to parse cryptographic data to plaintext data
 * libtomcrypt/libtommath: Used to decrypt original documents
 * curl/openssl: Used to communicate with DJIService to get the decryption key